Neuro-AI Computations Research Group

 some code: github.com/glajoie/

-I am an applied mathematician interested in the interactions and comonalities of biologial and artificial neural computations.
-My research group works at the intersection of AI and Neuroscience, developing tools to better understand neural network as well as algorithms for brain-machine interfaces for scientific and clinical use.
+I am an applied mathematician interested in the interactions and commonalities of biological and artificial neural computations.
+My research group works at the intersection of AI and Neuroscience, or Neuro-AI, developing tools to better understand neural networks as well as algorithms for brain-machine interfaces for scientific and clinical use.
 My work is motivated by the remarkable ability of neural networks (biological and artificial) to learn and support complex, emergent computations.
-I use tools from dynamical systems, information theory, statistics and machine learning to adress a range of problems, in collaboration with experimental neuroscientists and machine intelligence researchers.
+I use tools from dynamical systems, information theory, statistics and machine learning to address a range of problems, in collaboration with experimental neuroscientists and machine intelligence researchers.

 01/2021: 5 submissions from the lab accepted at COSYNE 2021 !